biopet/biopet/docs/pipelines/multisample/basty.md

 ### Requirements

-To run with a specific species, please do not forget to create the proper index files.
+To run with a specific species, please do not forget to [create the proper index files](multisamplemapping.md#Setting-up).
-The index files are created from the supplied reference:

-* ```.dict``` (can be produced with <a href="http://broadinstitute.github.io/picard/" target="_blank">Picard tool suite</a>)
-* ```.fai``` (can be produced with <a href="http://samtools.sourceforge.net/samtools.shtml" target="_blank">Samtools faidx</a>
-* ```.idxSpecificForAligner``` (depending on which aligner is used one should create a suitable index specific for that aligner.
-Each aligner has his own way of creating index files.
-Therefore the options for creating the index files can be found inside the aligner itself)

 ### Configuration
 To run Basty, please create the proper [Config](../../general/config.md) files.